a-sinclaire/ameliasweep/README.md

 Note: If you modify these values the highscores will persist for the old settings.
 You may want to clear out the highscore file.

 ## Highscore Customization
 By default, saved names will be shortened to 6 characters.
 And only the top 10 in each category will be saved.
-If there are less then 10 highscores in a category then any score will count as a highscore.
+If there are less than 10 highscores in a category then any score will count as a highscore.

 The name length and highscore list length can be modified in the `config.yaml` under the section labeled `HIGHSCORES`.